 Counselor / Attorney at Law

 Winslow is a 2006 graduate of the University of North Carolina at Chapel Hill and a 2012 graduate of Wake Forest University School of Law.
-While in law school, Winslow spent a summer as an intern in the chambers of Chief United States District Court Judge for the Eastern District of North Carolina Judge Malcomb Howard.
+While in law school, Winslow interned in the chambers of Chief United States District Court Judge for the Eastern District of North Carolina Judge Malcomb Howard.

 Winslow regularly represents clients in the United States District Court for the Eastern, Middle and Western Districts of North Carolina and has successfully handled cases at all levels of North Carolina’s trial courts and at the North Carolina Court of Appeals.
 He has tried numerous cases to verdict and recovered millions of dollars for personal injury clients.
 Winslow is known for his strong work ethic and resourcefulness in finding creative solutions in multiple substantive legal areas for his clients.

 Winslow is a member of the North Carolina Bar Association, the Southeastern Admiralty Law Institute, the North Carolina Advocates for Justice, and the American Association for Justice.
 He has served as the president of the Young Lawyers Division of the Forsyth County Bar Association.
 He and his wife, Greer Taylor, also an attorney, support the programs of Reynolda House Museum of American Art, Old Salem Museums and Gardens, Habitat for Humanity and St. Paul’s Episcopal Church.